 Laura Farrell, MD, MMEd

-Dr. Laura Farrell is a Clinical Associate Professor in the Department of Medicine and a Scholar at the Centre for Health Education Scholarship within the Faculty of Medicine at the University of British Columbia (UBC).
-She completed her undergraduate education at the University of Victoria, her MD at UBC and her internal medicine residency and fellowship in Calgary.
+Dr. Laura Farrell is a Clinical Associate Professor in the Department of Medicine, a CHES Scholar and Faculty Liaison for the Island Medical Program (IMP).
+She completed her undergraduate education at the University of Victoria, her MD at UBC, and her internal medicine residency and fellowship in Calgary.
 She began her career in Lethbridge, AB, then moved home to Victoria where she has been practicing since 2008.
-Laura is currently the Assistant Dean Undergraduate Education for the Island Medical Program (IMP).
+Laura is currently the Associate Dean, Student Affairs in the Faculty of Medicine.
 Clinically, she works and teaches as a General Internist at the Royal Jubilee Hospital and Rebalance in Victoria, BC.
 She is a Master Teacher for the IMP, and as such is involved in teaching in all four years of the undergraduate medical curriculum.
-In 2014, Laura was awarded the UBC Faculty of Medicine award for Excellence in Clinical Teaching.
+In 2014, Laura was awarded the UBC Faculty of Medicine Award for Excellence in Clinical Teaching.
 Laura’s interest in Medical Education began in her residency in Calgary.
-She went on to receive her Masters of Medical Education through the University Dundee in 2015.
-She has various research interests including goal oriented feedback, autoethnography and goal co-construction.
-Outside of work she spends her time with her husband and two children attempting to get outside as much as possible.
+She went on to receive her Master’s of Medical Education through the University Dundee in 2015.
+She has various research interests including goal oriented feedback, autoethnography, goal co-construction, and threshold concepts.
+Outside of work, she spends her time with her husband and two children attempting to get outside as much as possible.

 - Goal Oriented Feedback